 Nowadays many companies either block or flag connections from commercial IP addresses, figuring they’re unlikely to be from ordinary customers.
 Whether it’s online streaming, e-commerce sites or social networking keen to focus on their customer base, it’s much simpler to access these resources from residential IP addresses.

-In many areas nowadays it’s important to blend in online.
+In most areas nowadays it’s important to blend in online when you use any sort of proxy service.
 Using commercial addresses just doesn’t work anymore as they are easily detected by subscribing to one of the many companies who provide this information.
+Certain platforms like social media will instantly flag you account if you post or administer regularly using commercial addresses.
 The rationale is that a regular user shouldn’t be using one of these addresses, so if they are then it’s likely they’re up to no good!
+In fact many will assume you’re using a proxy service of some sort!

-Here’s a free resource where you can look up the address ranges assigned to commercial addresses ranging from datacenters, web hosts to co-location centers.
+Here’s a free resource where you can look up the address ranges assigned to commercial addresses ranging from datacenters, web hosts, 3g 4g and co-location centers.

 If you’re trying to run a bot, manage multiple accounts, buy from e-commerce sites or anything similar then you’d be best to avoid originating from these address ranges.